UONelderim/xmlspawner/README.md

 # How to install

-1. Remove original files of XmlSpawner from ServUO
+1. Remove original files of XmlSpawner from ServUO (_Scripts/Services/XmlSpawner_)
-2. Put files from this repository somwehere in ServUO/Scripts directory
+2. Put files from this repository somewhere in Scripts directory
+3. in file **Scripts/Misc/ItemFlags.cs** replace:
+>public static class ItemFlags

+with

+>public static partial class ItemFlags